hrzap/checkplease-doc/api.md

 Patching a check
 ============
-Use the **PATCH /mojChecks/byExternalRef/{externalRef}** API to modify a check's priority.
+Use the **PATCH /mojChecks/byExternalRef/{externalRef}** API to modify a check.

-The priority is the only value that you can modify on a check, and you can only modify it:
+You can only modify the check as following:
+- change the check's priority
+- cancel the check

+You can only modify the check:
 - before payment (unless your check was created while your account is on a CREDIT or MEMBER plan)
 - before submission to the MoJ (all checks)

-You can use the canChangePriority field on the check to test whether this API call can be made.
+You can use the **canChangePriority** field on the check to test whether priority can be modified or the check can be cancelled.

-The externalRef is the value that you passed earlier when calling POST /mojChecks to create the check.

 For example, to update the check created earlier to SILVER priority, from the command line using curl: